LukeGrahamLandry/franca/README.md

 - I don't have a nice debug mode that detects undefined behaviour (overflow, wrong tagged field, etc).
 - The compiler does an insane amount of redundant work.
   Like sometimes it reparses and re-resolves names for each specialization of a generic.
-  There just happens to only be ~75k lines of code ever written in this langauge so its not a big deal yet.
+  There just happens to only be ~90k lines of code ever written in this langauge so its not a big deal yet.
-  See examples/60fps.fr before judging its performace.
+  See examples/60fps.fr for a fun speed test.
 - There's some hoops you need to jump through when you want conditional compilation on different platforms (because I care about cross compiling working seamlessly).
 - It has only been used by (approximately) one person so I'm sure there are hella compiler bugs that I haven't stumbled upon yet.